 - Find a systematic review by searching a database and examine how the review has been written.
 For example, search the PubMed database on your topic and filter results by ‘article type’ selecting ‘systematic reviews.’

 - Find a systematic review paper by searching with the words ‘systematic review’ in the RMIT Research Repository.
 Consider adding an additional topic word.

-- Ask your supervisor if they can recommend a completed thesis that includes a systematic review.
+- HDR candidates may like to ask their supervisor if they can recommend a completed thesis that includes a systematic review.

 The following image shows how to search the Research Repository for a thesis with a systematic review if an author’s name is unknown.
 In the search box include a topic along with the words ‘systematic review’ and select ‘Dissertations & Theses’ from the drop-down menu.